mbrc12/options-for-coffee/README.md

 ## Installation

+**Note:** For now, please use the source code, as the v1.0.0 had a major error.
+It allowed the strategy to look into the future for stock prices. (>.<)

 Download the `.jar` file from the releases page, and execute it.
 It may probably want permissions depending on your system (This type of file can harm your computer etc..).